garylirocks/quickrefs/http.markdown

 })
 ```

-And the browsers only accept the response which
+And the browsers only accept the response when **BOTH** the preflight and the actual request have
-  - has an `Access-Control-Allow-Credentials: true` header;
+  - an `Access-Control-Allow-Credentials: true` header;
   - and the `Access-Control-Allow-Origin` is exactly the current origin, not a wildcard `*`;